Table Of Content

 Adults and Parents Working Through Overstimulation

 For parents already dealing with the stresses of everyday life, overstimulation can be particularly challenging.
 Many parents struggle with their children’s overstimulation while also trying to manage their own sensory needs.
-They often express feeling as though they’ve lost their patience, energy, and ability to cope with the daily challenges of family life.
+They often express feelings as though they’ve lost their patience, energy, and ability to cope with the daily challenges of family life.

 Similarly, teenagers face high demands related to their growth, hormones, academics, sports, extracurricular activities, and peer pressure.
 This constant stress cycle can quickly drain their energy, leaving them feeling exhausted and rundown.